-To answer this question, it is important to understand the function of an autoclave.
-If you mention it to someone in the medical field, they will immediately recognize it as a chambered device designed to remove contaminants and bacteria from surgical instruments, implants and other items for patient care.
+An autoclave is a chambered device designed to remove contaminants and bacteria from surgical instruments, implants, and other items for patient care.
 It is the reason the autoclave was invented.
 Over time, it has become important for other industries besides medicine.

 Industrial autoclaves are used in the manufacturing, testing, and certifying of parts that are essential components for various types of machinery.
 The ability to create pressure in a controlled environment helps to determine if a part can endure stressful conditions as well as its lifetime of use.
 The convenience of the autoclave is its ability to simulate hazardous conditions without endangering workers or final users.
 Being able to create stressful environments and gain data makes the autoclave a valuable tool for research, design, and experimentation.

 The steam digester, a prototype of the autoclave, better known as a pressure cooker, was invented by French physicist Denis Papin in 1679.
 It was designed to extract fat from bones so the bones could be made into bone meal.
 Much like the autoclave, the steam digester used confined steam to generate pressure.